iFactory Insights

 • Designing for micro-conversions turns a website into an always-on enrollment partner.

 Micro-conversions are not minor details.
 They are the mechanics of enrollment—the small wins that make the big wins possible.
 By designing for and measuring them, institutions transform their websites into strategic enrollment engines: guiding students, equipping families, and delivering the data that drives measurable outcomes.
-Next up, we will be sharing more about how to design your higher hd website for measurable micro-conversions.
+Next up, we will be sharing more about how to design your higher ed website for measurable micro-conversions.
 Sign up for our insights to get notified about our next post.